BIOGRAPHY

 “Officier de l’Ordre des Arts et des Lettres”

-Born in Beirut, Lebanon, Harout Fazlian, Officier de l’Ordre des Arts et des Lettres, is the Music Director of the Dubai Expo 2020 Music Department and Principal Conductor of the Lebanese Philharmonic Orchestra – LPO (formerly known as the Lebanese National Symphony Orchestra, where he assisted in its establishment).
-Fazlian played an essential role in rejuvenating and popularizing classical music to the wider Lebanese public
+Born in Beirut, Lebanon, Harout Fazlian, Officier de l’Ordre des Arts et des Lettres, is the Principal Conductor of the Lebanese Philharmonic Orchestra – LPO (formerly known as the Lebanese National Symphony Orchestra, where he assisted in its establishment).
+Fazlian played an essential role in rejuvenating and popularizing classical music to the wider Lebanese public.
+He was also appointed as Music Director of the Dubai Expo 2020 Music Department.

 His masterly approach to sound and intensity reveals and projects his deep understanding of the score to the orchestra and audience.
 His repertoire ranges from Classical to Contemporary, specializing in Romantic and Late Romantic composers.